 - 4. Heating the Membranes:

 - 5. Pressing the Membrane:

 - Advantages of Waterproofing:

 In short, waterproofing means protection to prevent water entering in internal and external building structures such as toilets, swimming pools, water tanks, walls, ceilings etc.

-This creates a barrier that makes it impossible for water to pass through the material, this property prevents flooding and moisture in buildings.
+This creates a barrier that makes it impossible for water to pass through the material as this property prevents flooding and moisture in buildings.

 It helps in reducing the humidity inside the house, thus prevents damage to our indoors from exposure to moisture or water.

-In terms of the foundation, waterproofing means that no liquid will penetrate in the concrete foundation wall even under submerged conditions, the several products applied to foundations are called damp proofing.
+In terms of the foundation, waterproofings means that no liquid will penetrate in the concrete foundation wall even under submerged conditions, the several products applied to foundations are called damp proofing.